Riverside Park (Manhattan): Early 20th century

 In 1906, there was an effort to expand Riverside Park by adding the piece of land bounded by Riverside Drive, Claremont Avenue, and 116th and 122nd Streets.
 This was seen as historically important because it was the site of Battle of Harlem Heights.
 The city also envisioned 116th Street as a grand gateway to Grant's Tomb.
 Neither the park extension nor the 116th Street gateway were built, and today, the only remnants of this plan are the wide curves at the intersection of 116th Street and Riverside Drive, where the Colosseum and Paterno apartment buildings sit.
 The underwater area owned by the city was filled between 1911 and 1912 using rock from the excavation of the Catskill Aqueduct.
 The landfilling was criticized as it was done without public knowledge.
 One prominent group to form during this time was the Women's League for the Protection of Riverside Park, formed in 1916 to advocate recreational uses within the park.
 Many of the club's members were from prominent or wealthy families, and a sizable number of its early members lived close to Riverside Park.
+The Citizen's Union formed a Special Committee to, among other things, advocate relocating the railroad tracks over concern of spoiling Riverside Park, proposing tunnelling from 155th street to the Harlem River.